misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

     return len(out_of_stock_divs) == 0
 {% endhighlight %}

-Let's see if this works on the Stand Mix page, in conjunction with our `get_page_html()` function.
+Let's see if this works on the stand mixer page, in conjunction with our `get_page_html()` function.

 {% highlight python %}
 >>> check_item_in_stock(get_page_html())
 False
 {% endhighlight %}

 Cool!
-Looks like our code can tell that the stand mix is out of stock!
+Looks like our code can tell that the stand mixer is out of stock!
 Ideally we would like to make sure that if it was in stock, that the function would return `True`.
 But obviously we can't do that, or else we wouldn't be in this situation.
 But we can instead give it another product's page and see what happens.
 Let's make the URL for `get_page_html` a parameter so we can easily swap it.

 {% highlight python %}